Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 Accrual rate and cap

-The maximum hours an employee can accrue per year is 40.
+The maximum number of hours an employee can accrue per year is 40.

 Waiting period